Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Methods

-While we picture and describe the case with a unique neighboring zone here, it is straightforward to extend PCNNs to model a zone with multiple neighbors by adding further energy loss terms with their corresponding scaling constants.
-Furthermore, while $f$ is composed of an encoder-LSTM-decoder structure in our case (see Appendix~\ref{app: results}), any NN architecture -- and even functions that do not contain NNs -- can be used without affecting the physical consistency of the predictions.
-Nonetheless, due to the sequential nature of temperature dynamics and the expressiveness of NNs, we suspect RNNs to be a good choice in general.
+\begin{remark}[\nText{Design of $f$}] \nText{While $f$ is composed of an encoder-LSTM-decoder structure in our case (see Section~\ref{sec: implementation}\remText{Appendix~\ref{app: results}}), any NN architecture -- and even functions that do not contain NNs -- can be used without affecting the physical consistency of the predictions.
+Nonetheless, due to the sequential nature of temperature dynamics and the expressiveness of NNs, we suspect RNNs to be a good choice in general.} \end{remark}